Unable to Locate Complete Label Info

-Premium Edge Dog Food earns the Advisor’s second-highest tier rating of 4 stars.
+Premium Edge Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

-Premium Edge Adult Chicken Formula was selected to represent the others in the line for this review.
+Premium Edge Adult Chicken, Rice and Vegetables was selected to represent the other products in the line for this review.

 Dry Dog Food